• 1-720-733-0184

 What is common compensation for a GC?

-The standard recommended compensation for a gestational carrier is between $40,000 and $58,000 for a singleton birth (this will vary from case to case, experienced carriers or carriers with surrogate friendly insurance may request a higher compensation).
+While An Eggceptional Match will advise you on industry standards, the requested compensation is entirely up to you!
 Consideration for carrying multiples will increase your compensation per fetus.
-While An Eggceptional Match will advise you on industry standards, the requested compensation is entirely up to you.
 This compensation package does not include stipends for the duration of the journey.

 Matching